Pi-31415/Coding-Stratagems/README.md

 }
 ```

+## React Native
+- As of 2022, [React Native Paper](https://callstack.github.io/react-native-paper) is the only UI library which works out of the box without any dependency issues.

 ## C++
 - Use of inline functions is more efficient
 - Use '\n' instead of endl. \n does not call a flushing output buffer everytime it is called, so it is more efficient.